 Jesus was testing His disciples here.
-How much were they getting from His teachings.
+How much were they getting from His teachings?
 He told them to feed the people.
-The first thing they think of if money.
+The first thing they think of is money.
 Is that not just the way we are too?
-God tells us to support our church and other ministries and we say well I will just give money, or “all they want is my money.”
+God tells us to support our church and other ministries and we say “well, I will just give money”, or “all they want is my money.”
 There are times He tells us to sow financially, but there are times He tells us to do.

 Mark 6:38-42 “How many loaves of bread do you have?” he asked.
 “Go and see.”
 After they had looked around, they came back and said, “Five-plus a couple of fish.”
 Then he instructed them to organize the crowd and have them sit down in groups on the grass.
 So they had them sit in groups of hundreds and fifties.
 Then Jesus took the five loaves and two fish, gazed into heaven, and gave thanks to God.
 He broke the break and the two fish and distributed them to the disciples to serve the people – and the food was multiplied in front of their eyes!
 Everyone had plenty to eat and was fully satisfied.